rickbal456/fdyu/README.md

 3. Connect node outputs to inputs by clicking and dragging
 4. Configure node properties in the right panel
 5. Click "Run" to execute the workflow
+6. View results in the Gallery or History panel

+### Sharing Workflows

+1. Click the Share button on the canvas
+2. Toggle "Enable Share Link"
+3. Click "Generate Share Link"
+4. Copy and share the link (recipients can view but not edit or run)

 ### API Access

-Use your API key to execute workflows programmatically:
+Generate your API key in Settings → API, then use it to execute workflows programmatically:

 ```bash
 curl -X POST https://yourdomain.com/api/workflows/execute.php \